UshnishChowdhury/project-work-simulation/README.md

   - Generating MATLAB plots for the final report.
   - Implementing an overcurrent protection block on the simulation models.
   - Adding grid voltage into simulation models.
+  - Checking the gains and parameters for PSC/RFPSC (for peak-value scaled space vectors, specifically K and kappa).
+  - Creating single simulation model where different control methods can be called via .m-files.
+  - Implementing software functionality to prevent integrator windup in the control.

 - Hardware:
   - ~~Setting up the initial setup (connecting the filter inductances, grid inductances and passive load resistances to converter, microcontroller and DC supply).~~